 A few episodes of the extreme brutalities of war were not uncommon.
 The case of Jane McCrea being scalped by warriors attached to a British Loyalist assault galvanized Patriot support and helped lead to British Gen. John Burgoyne’s defeat at Saratoga in October 1777.
 Other barbarities towards natives at the hands of Patriot forces were reported too.
 Both sides resorted to striking fear into the hearts and minds of their adversaries, and cases of savagery, mutilation, and the murder of women and children occurred out of sight of the British and American regular armies.
 These were effective propaganda shows.

 In many ways, the outcome of the American Revolution proved to be a double-blow to the various Native American groups and nations east of the Mississippi River.
 Many had sided with the British in the hopes that their alliance would allow for a continued autonomy post-American defeat.
 With an American victory, however, the British largely abandoned any commitments made to their allies.
 Without British protection and disillusioned by how their alliance crumbled diplomatically, many Native Americans were subjected to immediate encroachment from western-minded Americans who held little sympathy for natives who had fought against them during the war.
 Those who did not fight back chose to seek legal treaties with the American government.
-Some progress was met, and there were moments of real promise that treaties respecting Native claims to land and respect for territories would be respected.
+Some progress was made, and there were moments of real promise that treaties respecting Native claims would be upheld.
 However, there is just as much evidence to suggest such treaties would have been impossible to enforce without an armed American presence.
 And it just was not politically possible for an American standing army to forcibly throw off citizens moving west.